jrp2014/smuggler2/README.md

 - `hiding` clauses may not be properly analysed

 - The test suite does not seem to run reliably on Windows.
-This is probably more of an issue with the way that the tests are run, than Smuggler itself.
+This is probably more of an issue with the way that the tests are run, than `Smuggler2` itself.

 ## For contributors

 Requirements:

-- `ghc-8.6.5`, `ghc-8.8.3` and `ghc-8.10.1` Smuggler is untested with earlier versions.
+- `ghc-8.6.5`, `ghc-8.8.3` and `ghc-8.10.1` Smuggler2 is untested with earlier versions.
   and some of the tests fail on `ghc-8.6.5` because it needs to import `Data.Bool` whereas later versions of GHC don't.
 - `cabal >= 3.0` (ideally `3.2`)